f34nk/modest_html/README.md

 # modest_html

 This library wraps functionality of lexborisovs **Modest**.
 It is written in in pure C99 and exposes a lot of useful features to parse and manipulate a html DOM.
-Internally it makes use of the **vec** and **dmt** libraries.
+Internally it makes use of rxis **vec** and **dmt** libraries.

 >Modest is a fast HTML renderer implemented as a pure C99 library with no outside dependencies.